facebookresearch/vissl/docs/source/vissl_modules/models.rst

             ["mlp", {"dims": [9000, 128]}]
         ]

-- **Case3: Multiple Heads (example 2 heads) - Single input, multiple output**: can be used for multi-task learning
+- **Case 3: Multiple Heads (example 2 heads) - Single input, multiple output**: can be used for multi-task learning

 .. code-block:: yaml